 Summit Skyride, a high-speed Swiss cable car, will whisk you to the top of the mountain in minutes.
 It also provides an amazing up-close view of the iconic bas-relief sculpture carved into the sheer face of Stone Mountain.
 This memorial carving, 400 feet above ground level and measuring an impressive 90 by 190 feet, is a tribute to three Confederate leaders: Jefferson Davis, Robert E. Lee and Thomas “Stonewall” Jackson.

 Crossroads is a cluster of family-oriented attractions, restaurants, Memorial Hall Museum and shops where skilled crafters and artisans demonstrate their specialties.
 The four-level Dinotorium has trampoline floors and is run by a mad scientist.
-Geared toward ages 5-12, it features such cool kid stuff as super slides, climbing structures and other kid stuff.
-Crossroads' 4-D Theater offers “YOGI BEAR 4-D Adventure,” where visitors can find out what happens when a sloth discovers and decides to take care of three abandoned eggs.
+Geared toward ages 5-12, it features such cool kid stuff as super slides, climbing structures and more than 65 interactive games.
+Crossroads' 4-D Theater offers “Ice Age: No Time for Nuts,” where visitors can find out what happens when a sloth discovers and decides to take care of three abandoned eggs.

 It is also a prime place to just enjoy the great outdoors.
 The walk-up trail to the top of Stone Mountain is an easy enough trek from lower slopes dotted with scrubby growths of loblolly pine up to a bare, rocky, windswept summit.
 On clear days the 360-degree vista from this viewpoint is spectacular.
 Or set out on the 5-mile Cherokee Trail that encircles the mountain, a serene hike with scenic nature trail detours.